LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Debugging.md

 indicator: both
 ---

-The Debug window can display the log of the conversation that occurred in the Preview window or the log of any conversation that occurred in a demo or production environment.
+The Debug window can display the log of the conversation that occurred in the Preview window or the log of any conversation that occurred in a supported channel.
 This makes it a useful tool during bot development in a few ways.

 First, if you're encountering unexpected behavior, always check the Debug window.
 Errors and failures are displayed in red, so you'll know at a glance if and where they occurred.